The Sandbaggers: Series creator

-The Sandbaggers was created by Ian Mackintosh, a Scottish former naval officer turned television writer, who had achieved success with the acclaimed BBC television series Warship.
+The Sandbaggers was created by Ian Mackintosh, a Scottish former naval officer turned television writer, who had achieved success with the BBC television series Warship.
 He wrote all the episodes of the first two series of The Sandbaggers.
 In July 1979, during the shooting of the third series, he and his girlfriend were declared lost at sea after their single-engine aircraft went missing over the Pacific Ocean near Alaska, following a radioed call for help.
 Some details surrounding their disappearance caused speculation about what occurred, including their stop at an abandoned United States Air Force base and the fact the plane crashed in the small area not covered by US or Soviet radar.

 Mackintosh disappeared after he had written four scripts for the third series, so other writers were called in to bring the episode count up to seven.
 The Sandbaggers ends on an unresolved cliffhanger because the producers decided no one else could write the series as well as Mackintosh and chose not to continue it in his absence.
 Ray Lonnen, who played Sandbagger Willie Caine, indicated in correspondence with fans that there were plans for a follow-up season in which his character, using a wheelchair, had taken over Burnside's role as Director of Special Operations.
-As Lonnen was the only cast or production team member to state knowledge of this fourth season storyline, it is unclear if this was the actual storyline planned or an attempt of humour by Lonnen.
+As Lonnen was the only cast or production team member to state knowledge of this fourth season storyline, it is unclear if this was the actual storyline planned or an attempt at humour by Lonnen.

 Because of the atmosphere of authenticity that the scripts evoked and the liberal use of "spook" jargon, there has been speculation that Mackintosh might have been a former operative of SIS or had, at least, contact with the espionage community.
-This has extended to speculation that his disappearance was not an accident, and/or was a secret mission he was undertaking.
+This has extended to speculation that his disappearance was not an accident, and/or was a consequence of a secret mission he was undertaking.
 There is a possibility that Mackintosh may have been involved in intelligence operations when in the Royal Navy, but no conclusive evidence has surfaced.
 When asked, Mackintosh himself was always coy about whether he had been a spy.

 Whether or not Mackintosh had experience in espionage, the structure of the SIS depicted in The Sandbaggers is perhaps closer to the CIA than the SIS.
 There is no formal section of the SIS known as the Special Operations Section, as far as is publicly known, and there is no intelligence unit known as the Sandbaggers.
 However, the departures from accuracy in the show may have been deliberate, to avoid problems with the SIS under the Official Secrets Act.
 Lonnen mentioned in an interview that one episode in the second series was vetoed because it dealt with sensitive information, which explains why the second series has only six episodes.